YOUR VOTING PREP CHECKLIST

-While much of the attention is on the presidential election, it’s likely not the only contest that’ll be on your ballot.
-Depending on where you live, you may also be voting for board of education members, general attorneys, state representatives, and senators, just to name a few examples.
+While much of the attention will be on the 2024 presidential election, it’s not the only contest that’ll be on your ballot.
+Depending on where you live, you may also be voting for board of education members, general attorneys, state representatives, and senators, just to name a few.
 Sometimes there are also questions about initiatives that you can vote yes or no on.
-These matters are as equally as important as voting for the president, because the decisions will have an impact at the local level and can directly affect your daily life.
-So you don’t want to wait until you’re inside a voting booth to do your research!
-Before Election Day, visit Ballotpedia or your county’s website to see a sample ballot.
-Bonus: This will also help you familiarize yourself with what the ballot looks like, so you’ll know how to fill it out properly when the time comes.
+These matters are equally as important as voting for the president, because the decisions will have an impact at the local level and can directly affect your daily life.
+So, you don’t want to wait until you’re inside a voting booth to do your research.
+Before Election Day, visit Ballotpedia or your county’s website to see a sample ballot and find out as much information as you can before you vote.

-Like everything else about 2020, this election will be different—and because of that, it’s even more crucial that you have a voting plan.
+Just like the 2020 presidential election, 2024 will be different—and because of that, it’s even more crucial that you have a voting plan.
 First things first, check to make sure you’re registered to vote.
 A resource such as HeadCount can verify that you’re a registered voter (or help you get registered if you aren’t) and tell you the location of your polling place.

 Once you confirm your voter registration, research how your state is handling this year’s election.
-While Election Day is Tuesday, November 3, some states have early voting or vote by mail.
+While Election Day is Tuesday, November 5, 2024, some states have early voting or vote by mail.
 Early voting means you go to a polling place before Election Day to vote in-person.
 This is a good option if you are worried about long lines or if you’re unable to take off from school or work on Election Day.
 Check your county’s website to see if this is an option.

 Of course, there is also the most well-known voting option: voting in-person on Election Day.
 Before you leave your house, make sure you know the correct location to vote.
 Sometimes voting takes just minutes, while other times there are long lines.
 Be prepared by wearing comfortable shoes and tucking a snack in your Fifth Avenue waistpack, just in case it’s the latter.